mhawk12/UTDAppStore/README.md

 Then when we click on the intall button it redirtects to appropriate app on the playstore.

-This is the thid and final screen.
+This is the third and final screen.

 ![screen shot 2016-09-11 at 1 19 27 am](https://cloud.githubusercontent.com/assets/12582488/18415653/8987f746-77bf-11e6-9158-b5ec998a674c.png)